TrebledJ/trebledj.github.io/content/posts/experiences/2022-09-21-hkust-robotics-team.md

 {% image "assets/img/posts/memes/off-ramp-robotics.jpg", "Bye bye CGA.", "post1 w-60" %}

-The Fall term.
-It’s that time of year again when the team goes out in full to attract fresh talent.
+Ah Fall... the time of year when undergrads decide what activities, societies, and extra-curriculars to join.

 The purpose of this post is to reflect on and share about this experience.
 The first several sections provide background on my journey in the team.
 The final section is more reflective.
 Hopefully the reader finds something meaningful in this jumble of words.